pulimento/TCP-Chunk-Socket/README.md

 # TCP-Chunk-Socket
 --- Python Module for transmitting large Files via TCP sockets---

 Normally, Python sockets can only send and receive a limited amount of Data.
-When trying to send large files via a TCP socket, you will run into an error.

-The module in this repository allows you to easily send large files via TCP.
+With this simple Python module you can send very large files over a network with only a few lines of code.

 Client example code:
 ~~~